-“For nearly sixty years, the Eminent Faculty Awards have acknowledged exceptional faculty members whose commitment in the classroom, to research, and to community service and engagement epitomizes the core mission of the University,” said John Blohm, vice president for University Advancement and the Foundation’s CEO.
+“For many years, the Eminent Faculty Awards have recognized extraordinary faculty members for their devotion to our students, excellence in the classroom, cutting-edge research and dedication to community service,” said John Blohm, vice president for University Advancement and the Foundation’s CEO.

 The Dr. Ray P. Authement Excellence in Teaching Award is named for the University’s fifth president.
 It has recognized faculty commitment to teaching and innovation since 1992.

-The Leadership Service Award recipient is Dr. Emad Habib, a professor in the Department of Civil Engineering.
+The Leadership Service Award recipient is Dr. Claire Amy Schultz, an assistant professor in the Department of Visual Arts.

 The Foundation first presented the award in 2016.
 It honors a faculty member who combines service learning with classroom instruction to forge skills and knowledge that students can apply to community leadership opportunities.